About the Wing

 $2,353,030 value of the wing’s volunteer hours in 2019

 The wing commander has command authority and responsibility for all units and their assigned members within the wing.
 The wing headquarters and subordinate units are managed by all-volunteer members.
-The wing has one part-time employee for financial and administrative tasks.
+The wing has one paid employee to assist the wing commander with managing financial and administrative tasks.

 The only units established within the Oklahoma Wing are subordinate squadrons.
 The squadron is the community‐level organization of CAP.
 Squadrons are charged with recruiting individuals to accomplish CAP’s missions and programs, ensuring those members are trained and developed to accomplish those missions and programs, and stewarding CAP resources to prepare for use in CAP’s operational missions.
 Wing commanders activate squadrons in accordance with CAP regulations, which must maintain a minimum number of members.
 Squadrons are designated as either Cadet, Composite, or Senior depending on their membership makeup.